dveetil-github/2020sp-finalproject-dveetil-github/README.md

 Pandas dataframe to read file.
 Matplotlib to plot the analysis results.
 Cookiecutter is used to create project.
-# code
+# Code Information &nbsp
 The finalproject/dags folder has the airflow_dags.py file.
 This has finalprojectDag defined.
-The same folder has tasks.py folder where all the task related pythin functions are defined.
+The same folder has tasks.py folder where all the task related python functions are defined.
 sql_scripts has the sql scripts required in the project.
 # Technologies used
 Docker - airflow server is running in docker